 This is the one key thing you can do to guarantee easier passage through security, tight connections, terminal shutdowns, backtracking planes, and other serious and mundane hazards of post-9/11 travel.
 It's also the best way to avoid the many baggage fees that the airlines are now heaping on travelers who dare to bring more than a carry-on.

 Your favorite traveling clothes and accessories could cause slowdowns at airport security.
-Leave the jewelry at home, remove your piercings (if possible) and wear clothing that won't hold you up in the security line -- like slip-on shoes, belts with plastic buckles instead of metal, and simple clothing that doesn't require elaborate searching.
+Leave the jewelry at home, remove your piercings (if possible) and wear clothing that won't hold you up at the checkpoint -- like slip-on shoes, belts with plastic buckles instead of metal, and simple clothing that doesn't require elaborate searching.

 A truly busy person has learned how to move projects around, make doctor's appointments from the train platform, walk the dog while the coffee's brewing.
 If you're this kind of person, you're probably only truly put out if you can't get anything done at all.
 Thus, a couple of traveling items to help you cope with those all-too-frequent delays at the airport:

 Some examples: Ask the front desk at the hotel to call you a cab, make a dinner reservation, or organize a tour or day trip.
 Book your airfare, hotel and car rental at a single website -- or, if you don't mind a little less customization, book an organized vacation package that includes accommodations, transportation, meals and sightseeing.